Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-\subparagraph*{(Almost) Totally ordered inputs.} We start by the natural case where all input po-relations are \emph{totally ordered}, i.e., their order relation is a total order, so they actually represent a list relation.
+We start by the natural case where we assume that the width of all input po-relations is bounded by a constant.
+This assumption is a common practical case: it covers the case where all input po-relations are \emph{totally ordered}, i.e., their order relation is a total order, so they actually represent a list relation.
 This applies to situations where we integrate data from multiple sources that are certain (totally ordered), and where uncertainty only arises because of the integration query.
-Recall that the query result can still have exponentially many possible worlds in such cases, e.g., when taking the union of two totally ordered relations.
-In a sense, the $\times_\dir$ operator is the one introducing the most uncertainty and ``unorderedness'' in the result, so we consider the fragment \Plex of \PosRA queries without $\times_{\dir}$, and show:
+The assumption also covers the case of po-relations that are totally ordered except for a few ``tied" data items at each level.
+Recall that the query result can still have exponentially many possible worlds under this assumption, e.g., when taking the union of two totally ordered relations.
+In a sense, the $\times_\dir$ operator is the one introducing the most uncertainty and ``unorderedness'' in the result, so we consider the fragment \Plex of \PosRA queries without $\times_{\dir}$, and show the following result.